ProjectEvergreen/greenwood/www/pages/docs/front-matter.md

 ### Custom Data

-You can also pass custom data from your markdown file and extract that through the GraphQL server.
+You can also pass custom data from your markdown file and extract that from Greenwood's [_graph.json_ via `fetch` or our GraphQL server](/docs/data/).

 #### Example